MisterSheeple/Sonic-Mania-3DS-Build-Guide/README.md

 ## Support

-If you need any support, please feel free to reach out to me on Discord @MisterSheeple#0321 in the Retro Engine Modding Server.
+If you need any support, please feel free to reach out to the Retro Engine Modding Server on Discord.
 Invite: http://dc.railgun.works/retroengine